What is a Blog?

 I guess you could call them portals.

-Let’s have a look at a few more down to earth blogs.
+Let’s have a look at a few more down-to-earth blogs.
 The type the typical person can start today to build into something bigger.
 Something that can become a profitable and successful business.
-As the people listed below have done – over many years.

 Do you need technical knowledge to run a blog?